A Boosted-DCA with Power-Sum-DC Decomposition for Linearly Constrained Polynomial Programs: Conclusions and future work

 In this paper, we presented a novel DC-SOS decomposition technique based on the power-sum representation for polynomials.
-We proposed an accelerated DCA (BDCA$_\text{e}$) combining DCA with an exact line search along the DC descent direction for solving linearly constrained polynomial optimization problems.
+Then we proposed an accelerated DCA (BDCA$_\text{e}$) combining DCA with an exact line search along the DC descent direction for solving linearly constrained polynomial optimization problems.
 We proved that any limit point of the sequence $\{\x^k\}$ generated by BDCA$_\text{e}$ is a critical point of \eqref{eq:POPL} and established the convergence rate of the sequence $\{f(\x^k)\}$ under the Kurdyka-{\L}ojasiewicz assumption.
-We applied the FDPG method by exploiting the power-sum-DC structure for solving effectively the convex subproblems.
-The numerical experiments on the \eqref{eq:MVSK} model indicated that BDCA$_\text{e}$ outperformed BDCA with Armijo line search and DCA, as well as the solvers \texttt{FILTERSD} and \texttt{FMINCON} on average CPU time and almost always got the best objective values.
-In the future, one important question is to investigate a better way to generate power-sum-DC decompositions with a shorter basis or to generate a sparse power-sum-DC decomposition.
-Another important question is how to find an adaptive way to update strongly convex parameter $\rho$ for ensuring both acceleration and good computed solution.
-Moreover, taking advantage of the power-sum structure to more effectively solve convex subproblems is always an important research topic.
+We applied the FDPG method by exploiting the power-sum-DC structure for efficiently solving the convex subproblems required in BDCA$_{e}$.
+The numerical experiments on the higher-order moment portfolio optimization model \eqref{eq:MVSK} and the box-constrained polynomial optimization problem \eqref{eq:Box} have demonstrated that BDCA$_\text{e}$ is often comparable to \texttt{FILTERSD} and \texttt{FMINCON} in terms of the CPU time and objective values, and outperforms DCA, UDCA, BDCA and UBDCA on the tested dataset.
+Moreover, BDCA$_\text{e}$ shows advantages in solving large-scale dense polynomial optimization problems.
+It's worth noting that there are three major benefits for our proposed power-sum DC decompositions.
+First, they provide good DC decompositions for polynomials which can be verified in numerical results that DCA with power-sum DC decompositions requires fewer iterations than DCA with the classical projective DC decomposition.
+Second, the convex subproblem in BDCA$_\text{e}$ can be solved efficiently in parallel by FDGP as discussed in Section \ref{sec:FDPG}, which cannot be the case without the particular power-sum structure.
+Third, the exact line search in Section \ref{sec:DCAe} amounts to finding the roots of a univariate polynomial whose coefficients are computed explicitly based on our power-sum decompositions, leading to efficient exact line search in some real-world applications.

+Several pivotal questions warrant further exploration.
+First, the generation of power-sum DC decompositions with minimal square terms arises as a notable inquiry due to its crucial influence on the efficiency of DCA and its variants.
+Second, the pursuit of an adaptive methodology for updating the strongly convex parameter $\rho$ remains essential to ensure robust numerical performance in BDCA$_{e}$.
+It's worth noting the intrinsic trade-off regarding the choice of modulus \(\rho\) concerning the overall performance of BDCA\(_\text{e}\).
+A diminutive modulus \(\rho\) engenders a superior DC decomposition, thereby reducing the requisite iterations for DCA\(_\text{e}\); however, as articulated by Lemma \ref{lem:convergence-rate-xl}, a magnified \(\rho\) accelerates the convergence of FDPG in solving the convex subproblem.
+Therefore, the quest for an optimal \(\rho\) to assure peak performance is imperative.